 Jonathan Sanford is a Los Angeles-based composer, music producer, and saxophonist scoring music for films, television, and stage.
 He is known for bringing unique sounds and unexpected ideas through an analog exploration process.

-Sanford recently completed the score for Teenage Bounty Hunters, a Netflix series from Tilted Productions (GLOW, Orange Is The New Black, Weeds), the Universal comedy feature Good On Paper, starring Iliza Schlesinger and Margaret Cho and directed by Kimmy Gatewood, the Netflix series Social Distance, and the comedy drama feature Welcome Matt.
+Sanford recently completed the score for the Universal / Netflix comedy feature Good On Paper, starring Iliza Schlesinger and Margaret Cho and directed by Kimmy Gatewood, Teenage Bounty Hunters, a Netflix series from Tilted Productions (GLOW, Orange Is The New Black, Weeds), the Netflix series Social Distance, and the comedy drama feature Welcome Matt.
 He is also the composer for USA’s noir television drama Dare Me, based on the novel by Megan Abbott.
-Upcoming for Jonathan is the drama romance feature On Our Way.
+Upcoming for Jonathan is the drama romance feature On Our Way, the NBC / Amazon TV series On The Spectrum from executive producer Jason Katims, and the drama feature National Champions for STX Entertainment directed by Ric Waugh and starring J.K.
+Simmons, Stephan James, and Uzo Aduba.

 Sanford’s previous work includes That Moment When for PBSNews Hour/Facebook Watch, original songs for YouTube’s Weird City, score for the EKO interactive series Timeline, and Off-Broadway stage play Tomorrow In The Battle (Stripped Scripts).
 Sanford has also scored documentaries for Syracuse professor Richard Breyer, tracks for Run and Jump directed by Oscar-nominated Steph Green, and short films with premieres at Tribeca and Cannes Film Festivals.